-Reducing The Rate Of Abandoned Shopping Carts In International eCommerce
+Reducing the Rate of Abandoned Shopping Carts in International eCommerce

 Abandoned shopping carts are the bane of the eCommerce marketer’s existence.
 The problem gets even more pronounced when expanding into foreign markets.
 For a variety of reasons, the buying funnel falls apart more spectacularly (and inexplicably) once online transactions jump the language barrier.